Kondo Effect Route to Probing Majorana-Kramers Pairs Coupled to Quantum Dot: Flow equations for Quantum Dot spin in Kondo regime

 To compute dynamic susceptibility we need to solve the flow equations for the spin observable numerically.

-To capture the effects of Majorana-Kramers pair in spin susceptibility we have plotted dynamic spin susceptibility on frequency axis in Figure~\ref{Figure 6.5} .
-In left panel, we see the effect of increasing $J_{2}$ Majorana coupling.
+To capture the effects of Majorana-Kramers pair in spin susceptibility, we have plotted dynamic spin susceptibility on the frequency axis in Figure~\ref{Figure 6.5}.
+In the left panel, we see the effect of increasing $J_{2}$ Majorana coupling.
 As we increase $J_{2}$, spin susceptibility decreases because of the competition from MKP induced couplings which coupled spin to the parity of the MKP.
-In presence of time reversal symmetry, there is an additional pairing which couples $S^{y}$ of the dot electron spin to the $S^{y}_{m}$ constituted by Majorana-Kramers pair and due to its transverse nature, it also gives competition to the Kondo effect and hence leads to the decrease in spin susceptibility.
+In the presence of time-reversal symmetry, there is an additional pairing which couples $S^{y}$ of the dot electron spin to the $S^{y}_{m}$ constituted by Majorana-Kramers pair.
+Due to its transverse nature, it gives competition to the Kondo effect and hence leads to a decrease in spin susceptibility.

-In the right panel of Figure~\ref{Figure 6.5} we see the effect of increasing Kondo coupling constant on the spin susceptibility and we can clearly see spin susceptibility gets enhanced as we increase Kondo coupling constant.
-This should be contrasted with the effect seen on left panel of Figure~\ref{Figure 6.5} where we find that spin susceptibility decreases with increasing values of $J2$.
+In the right panel of Figure~\ref{Figure 6.5}, we see the effect of increasing Kondo coupling constant on the spin susceptibility.
+We can see that the spin susceptibility gets enhanced as we increase Kondo coupling constant.
+This should be contrasted with the effect seen on the left panel of Figure~\ref{Figure 6.5} where we find that spin susceptibility decreases with increasing values of $J_{2}$.